 To File a Complaint/Grievance:

 If you encounter a problem during your stay at Lallie Kemp Medical Center, please bring it to the attention of a hospital staff member so that your issue can be addressed promptly and to your satisfaction.
 If you are not satisfied with the response, then please file a complaint.

-If you would like to file a complaint, Lallie Kemp encourages you to contact the Advocate.
-The Patient Advocate is Rachel Schorle, and she can be reached by calling 985-878-1259 Monday – Friday, 8:30- 5:00.
+If you would like to file a complaint, Lallie Kemp encourages you to contact the Patient Advocate.
+The Patient Advocate can be reached by calling 985-878-1259 Monday – Friday, 8:30- 5:00.
 After hours, you may contact the Patient Advocate by calling 985-878-9421, pressing “0”, and asking for the House Supervisor.
 There is a Patient Advocate available to you at all times.
 The Patient Advocate will work hard to resolve your complaint.
 You may also send a letter addressed to: